[CMS] [NAK Lokoprof ] [NAK Iloprof] [NAK SNP] [F.O/CO] [Miscellaneous]

 3.3 Re-translations of the cassette tapes of 6 of the interviews conducted by Otolorin Adesiyun in Ilorin in 1975, as part of a project organised by Professor Paul E. Lovejoy in collaboration with Professor Jan Hogendorn

-Below are the re-translations of the cassette tapes of six of the 1975 interviews, organised by myself (Ann O’Hear) and made by my research assistants, Suleiman Ajao (1 interview) and Busayo Simeon (5 interviews), in consultation with me.
-They are fuller than the summaries provided in the Oral Data Index, and they also contain occasional annotations by me.
+Section 3.3 contains the re-translations of the cassette tapes of six of the 1975 interviews, organised by myself (Ann O’Hear) and made for me by my research assistants, Suleiman Ajao (1 interview) and Busayo Simeon (5 interviews), in consultation with me.
+They present much more detail than the summaries provided in the Oral Data Index, and they also contain occasional annotations by me.

 Note on the re-translations: transcriptions such as “O[.]mo[.]dada” in the re-translations indicate that in Yoruba orthography a diacritical mark should be placed under the preceding letter.

 Interview by Otolorin Adesiyun with Alhaji Yahaya Kalu Olabintan, 15 July 1975 (Adesiyun # 11).
 Translated from the tape by Suleiman Ajao, August 1984 [with occasional annotations by Ann O’Hear].